 The boy imagines the horrors that may be going on.
 He pictures Chitty Chitty Bang Bang-worthy scenes of children locked in dungeons while Mrs Cole cracks a whip.
 Crocodiles snap their teeth and monsters lurk in corners…

-But wthe boy one day finds himself on Mrs Cole’s doorstep.
-She takes him in and he find that her home is full of laughter and fun.
+But, one day, the boy finds himself on Mrs Cole’s doorstep.
+She takes him in and he finds that her home is actually full of laughter and fun.
 The children do run riot and the house is a mess, it’s true, but there is great warmth and love there too.
 Afterwards, ‘Taking him to Mrs Cole’ becomes something of a promise, not a threat.

 And Mrs Cole’s house is the kind of Victorian terrace that you’ll find all over Britain.
 Little touches like the broken-but-colourful sunrise gate, and the glowing yellow windows hint at the happy home inside.
 So the boy finds himself drawn closer, despite the large shadow of Mrs Cole at the door.

 Inside the house is the kind of chaos that most children love, and most adults tolerate.
 Teenagers crash on sofas covered in granny squares and toys.
 While small children totter around in borrowed high heels and bare bottoms.
 This is child-centred living taken to the extreme.
 The place reminds me more of an ’80s youth centre or the club house from Why Don’t You or Byker Grove than a grown-up person’s home.
 You can see why the boy’s mother thought it a horror-house!

 Yet the contrast with the boy’s neat and tidy but empty home is stark.
 The cold greys and blues replaced by warm and bright pink and purple, red and orange.
 You think this is a house ruled by children, until you meet Mrs Cole herself.
 Then you realise that it is all actually a reflection of her own, larger-than-life and colourful personality.